Skip Main Links

 Using the VAS-SI, participants rated their difficulty awakening during baseline, SDP, and DB RWP on a 100-mm line with anchors at 0 (very easy) and 100 (very difficult).4

-XYWAV was evaluated in a robust phase III study of adult patients with IH1,3
+XYWAV was evaluated in a large phase III study of adult patients with IH1,3,4,12-14

 • Evaluated in adults: 154 patients, aged 19 to 75 (median age 39 years)

-• Treatment background (at baseline): Trial included patients (N=154) who were taking wake-promoting agents (WPA) or stimulants only (53%), treatment-naive (43%), taking sodium oxybate plus a WPA or stimulant (3%), taking sodium oxybate only (1%)
+• Treatment background (at baseline): Trial included patients (N=154) who were taking wake-promoting agents (WPAs) or stimulants only (53%), treatment-naive (43%), taking sodium oxybate plus a WPA or stimulant (4%), taking sodium oxybate only (1%)

-• Dosing regimens: Participants took either a twice-nightly or a once-nightly regimen at the discretion of the clinician according to the clinical presentation of the each patient.
-Approximately 57% of patients continued taking a stable dose of stimulant along with XYWAV throughout the SDP and DB RWP1
+• Dosing regimens: Participants took either a twice-nightly or a once-nightly regimen at the discretion of the clinician according to the clinical presentation of each patient.
+Approximately 57% of patients continued taking a stable dose of stimulant along with XYWAV throughout the SDP and DB RWP

 • Sleep time* (at baseline): Trial included patients (N=154) with long sleep time and without long sleep time; 20% and 80%, respectively